-NARRATOR: In the mid-1970s, Kubota, then living in New York, made a series of video sculptures that paid homage to the artist, Marcel Duchamp.
-Here she re-interprets Duchamp’s iconic painting of a nude in motion.
+Curator, Erica Papernik Shimizu: In the mid-1970s, Kubota, then living in New York, made a series of video sculptures that reinterpret works by the artist Marcel Duchamp.
+Here she used different frame rates, shooting in both film and video, to transform Duchamp’s painting of a nude in motion.

-SHIGEKO KUBOTA: Duchamp's Nude Descending, he cutting time, slashing in time.
+Shigeko Kubota: Duchamp's Nude Descending, he's cutting time, slashing in time.
 I said this is a very beautiful movement.
 Can I show it on video?
-Video good for cutting in time, changing in time, fast or slower or freeze, you know.
+Video's good for cutting in time, changing in time, fast or slower or freeze, you know.

-NARRATOR: Kubota filmed the piece in the lobby of a theater in lower Manhattan; a local filmmaker agreed to be the nude.
+Erica Papernik Shimizu: Kubota shot the footage in the lobby of Anthology Film Archives, in lower Manhattan.
+Filmmaker Sheila McLaughlin agreed to be the subject.

-NARRATOR: Kubota used four screens to fragment the image of the nude.
-She assembled them in a plywood staircase.
-That staircase, in addition to referencing the one in the original painting, served a unique, practical purpose-- it hid the brand name of the televisions.
+Erica Papernik Shimizu: The image of the nude repeats across four television monitors, which are concealed within a plywood staircase.
+The staircase, in addition to referencing the one in the painting, served a practical purpose: it hid the brand name on the monitors.

 Shigeko Kubota: I buy the Sony TV, but I didn't want to show it to Sony.
 I thought a wooden box is better to hide the company's name.
 Natural, organic material to the video, like, you know, shining movies, light coming from the box.
 Beautiful.
 Magic I thought.